Helping Children Reach Their Full Potential

 - Neurodevelopmental treatment

-- Visual motor and handwriting skills
+- Visual-motor and handwriting skills

 Pediatric Speech-Language Pathology

-- Articulation disorder
+- Articulation and phonological disorders

 - Childhood apraxia of speech